dorianbayart/dorianbayart.github.io/_posts/2016-08-07-delete-pending-requests-on-facebook.md

 ---
 layout: post
-title: "Delete your pending friend's requests on Facebook"
+title: "HowTo - Delete your pending friend's requests on Facebook"
-description: A short HowTo tutorial to execute a script to delete all pending friend's requests at once.
+description: A short tutorial to execute a script to delete all pending friend's requests at once.
 lang: en-US
 date: 2016-08-07
 ---